llvm/llvm-project/clang/docs/FunctionEffectAnalysis.rst

   a.
 The callee is also explicitly declared with the same ``nonblocking`` or ``nonallocating``
      attribute (or stronger).
   b.
 The callee is defined in the same translation unit as the caller, does not have the ``false``
-     form of the required attribute, and can be verified to be have the same attribute or stronger, according to these same rules.
+     form of the required attribute, and can be verified to have the same attribute or stronger, according to these same rules.
   c.
 The callee is a built-in function that is known not to block or allocate.
   d.
 The callee is declared ``noreturn`` and, if compiling C++, the callee is also declared